The king of modern gore and splatter (in my eyes anyways), thanks to his work with Screaming Mad George, an insane special effects artist that

-outrageous and somehow shocking and hilarious at the same time.
-Often collaborates with the talented
+and hilarious at the same time.
+A big fan of Lovecraft, and he often collaborates with the talented horror-director Stuart Gordon.
+Yuzna has since moved

-horror-director Stuart Gordon and has since moved to Spain where he runs his own movie production company
+to Spain and Indonesia where he runs his own movie production company and produces/directs inferior horror movies that have gradually and greatly reduced

 13 years later and Dr West is incarcerated in a prison still trying to conduct experiments, this time attempting to capture the